 Several months after the left-pad incident, I quit my job and left US permanently, spent a year in Morocco, Jordan, Türkiye and Indonesia.
 I walked trails like Lycian Way, found new camping spots nobody knows about.

-Left-pad was like a "death" and "re-birth" moment for me.
-The part of me passionate about open-source was dead, and something new took over.
-Now, I'm passionate about business, marketing, running companies / teams in different ways, as much as I'm about programming.
+Left-pad was like a "death" and "re-birth" moment.
+The part of me that cared deeply about open-source was gone, and something new took its place.
+Now, I'm just as passionate about building and running companies as I am about programming.

 Life goes on.